The cello is really just a big violin, right?

 In addition to differences in playing position and size, the sound each instrument produces is also different.
 The cello produces low, rich sounds, while the violin, has a higher pitch and doesn’t have as wide of a usable range as the cello.

 Musicians tune cello strings to A, D, G, and C—from the lowest pitch or thickest string to the thinnest.
-Violin strings are tuned to G (lowest and thickest), D, A, and E. The thickest cello string (the G string) is a full octave lower than the violin.
+Violin strings are tuned to the notes G (lowest and thickest), D, A, and E. The thickest cello string (the G string) is a full octave lower than the violin.

 As should be obvious given the size and weight differences, the violin and cello differ greatly in terms of portability.
 Since violins are small, you can just tuck them in a case and carry them anywhere you go.